Wang Yangming: Integration of Knowledge and Action

-only through simultaneous action could one gain knowledge and denied all other ways of gaining it.
+only through spontaneous action could one gain knowledge and denied all other ways of gaining it.
 To him, there was no way to use knowledge after gaining it because he believed that knowledge and action were unified as one.
 Any knowledge that had been gained then put into action was considered delusion or false.

 Mind and the world

 He held that objects do not exist entirely apart from the mind because the mind shapes them.
 He believed that it is not the world that shapes the mind, but the mind that gives reason to the world.
 Therefore, the mind alone is the source of all reason.
 He understood this to be an inner light, an innate moral goodness and understanding of what is good.

 In order to eliminate selfish desires that cloud the mind's understanding of goodness, one can practice his type of meditation often called "tranquil repose" or "sitting still" (靜坐 jingzuo).
 This is similar to the practice of Chan (Zen) meditation in Buddhism.